Perinatal mood & anxiety disorders (PMADs): Resources for pregnant & birthing families

 What are my options for support and treatment?

 Both counseling and therapy can be effective ways to help parents address their feelings, thoughts, and actions.
-Parents struggling with postpartum depression can benefit from therapy by learning new ways to cope with stress and manage their feelings.
+Parents struggling with PMADs can benefit from therapy by learning new ways to cope with stress and manage their feelings.
 Including significant others such as spouses and other family members in treatment can also help improve communication and gain their support during difficult times.
-Counseling can be tailored to meet individual needs, either through one-on-one sessions or a formal group therapy program, depending on what works best for the individual.
-Find options for counseling and therapy.
+Counseling can be tailored to meet your individual needs.
+Counseling sessions can be held in person or virtually, either through one-on-one sessions or a formal group therapy program, depending on what works best for you.

 Medication